Advertisement

 “After multiple rate rises, persistent inflation and cost-of-living pressures, consumer and business confidence remain subdued.
 This cut should lift sentiment slightly and put a bit more money back into people’s pockets.

-“While one cut is unlikely to be a silver bullet for many households, it’s a small weight off the shoulders of millions of borrowers across the country,” says Canstar data insights director, Sally Tindall.
+“While one cut is unlikely to be a silver bullet for many households, it’s a small weight off the shoulders of millions of borrowers across the country,” said Canstar’s Sally Tindall.

 Advertisement

-All four big banks (NAB, ANZ, Commonwealth Bank, Westpac) say they’ll pass on the full cut by early June.
+All four major banks (NAB, ANZ, Commonwealth Bank, and Westpac) have yet to confirm if they will pass the cuts.

 If you’re renting: